aws-samples/coast-grafana-cost-intelligence-dashboards/grafana_dashboards/cur2/athena_dashboard/README.md

 ##### Step 1.

 This dashboard requires CUR 2.0 and assumes you have installed the CID Datacollection stack per the instructions in the project README file.
 Once configured, be sure to adjust CURDatabase and CURTable variables if you have changed your Athena database and table names.
+We default to the CUR Table named cur2.

 ##### Step 2.